 The author Thomas Hine dubbed the years 1953-1963 the Populuxe years in a book of the same name.
 It was an exuberant time — and that led to exuberant colors inside the home, and out.
 If you have read this blog for more than a week, you know that I love to talk about pink bathrooms.
 Not necessarily because they are my favorite — I love all the midcentury pastel bathrooms — but because they are “emblematic” of the period.
 That is: In one little room, they capture the optimism of the 1950s — and they have a story that even includes Mamie Eisenhower.
 At the same time, though, the pink is not well understood among the mass of homeowners today — which puts these sweetheart bathrooms at risk.
 Emblematic = Learn about the pink bathroom and you can begin to understand an entire era.
 More pastel loveliness:

 - Where to get vintage colored tile (and more) — all my resources.

 - And, my microsite Save The Pink Bathrooms, of course.

-5. Full-on Midcentury Modern — The 1950s were glory days for proponents of full-on mid century modern design.
+The 1950s were glory days for proponents of full-on mid century modern design.
 To me, the key determinant of what’s MCM is that it lacks unnecessary ornamentation — focusing first and foremost on the function.
 “Form follows function.”
 Also important: Using newly available technology to develop new solutions… And then, there is a whole artistic side to things, such as referencing nature and organic shapes.
 Above: From Armstrong Floors.
 More:

 - 28 places to buy a mid century modern style sofa